Explore

 Attachments

-A motion was made by Council Member Watson, seconded by Council Member Blegay, that this Resolution be adopted.
+A motion was made by Council Member Blegay, seconded by Vice Chair Olson, that this Council Bill be amended.
 The motion carried by the following vote:

 Attachments

-A motion was made by Council Member Watson, seconded by Council Member Fisher, that this Consent Agenda be adopted.
+A motion was made by Council Member Fisher, seconded by Council Member Hunter, that this Appointment be confirmed.
 The motion carried by the following vote:

 Attachments